 Does painting a townhouse require a permit?

-Painting a townhouse often requires a permit or at least approval from the housing cooperative.
-Since exterior painting usually falls under the housing cooperative’s responsibility, a resident cannot undertake the work independently.
-If the painting involves changing the house’s color, a decision from the general meeting is usually required, as well as possibly a permit or notification to the municipal building control, especially in zoned areas and protected sites.
-As we mentioned in a previous article:
+Painting a townhouse often requires permission or at least approval from the housing cooperative.
+Since exterior painting is usually the responsibility of the housing cooperative, a resident cannot undertake the work independently.
+If the intention is to change the color of the house during painting, a decision from the general meeting is usually required, and possibly a permit or notification to the municipal building control, especially in zoned areas and protected sites.
+If the color remains the same or nearly the same, a permit is usually not required.

 In any case, it’s worth confirming with the housing cooperative and, if necessary, with the authorities.